Psychology BSc (Hons)

 - 2 A levels at grade BC or above, including a pass in GCSE Maths

-- Both of the above must also include English or any literate subject
+- Both of the above must also include English or any literate subject, for example: History; Geography; Modern studies; Politics; Sociology; Psychology; Religious, Moral and Philosophical Studies; or Modern Languages

-- Applicants without traditional entry qualifications but with appropriate experience may be considered for the course on an individual basis
+- Applicants without standard entry qualifications but with appropriate experience may be considered for the course on an individual basis

 - You will be required to attend an interview at your enrolling college